nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/05_OAuth_Intro.md

 Think of the Access Token as a **Valet Key** for a car.
 The valet key allows the driver to move the car 1 mile and park it, but it cannot open the trunk or the glovebox.
 OAuth 2.0 ensures applications only get the exact permissions they need, for a limited time, and can be revoked instantly without changing passwords.

 * OAuth 2.0 is a widely used protocol for authorization.
-* OAuth 2.0 lets the Resource Owner (the User) grant a Client (PhotoApp) access to their data (requested Scopes - email, name, etc.) on a Resource Server (Google's Profile API) — without ever sharing their passwords with the Client.
+* OAuth 2.0 lets the Resource Owner (the User) grant a Client (PhotoApp) access to their data (requested Scopes - email, name etc.) on a Resource Server (Google's Profile API) — without ever sharing their passwords with the Client.
 The password is only ever given directly to the Authorization Server (Google).
 * This is the core of how apps like Twitter or Spotify let users sign in with Google or Facebook.

 ---